A Guide to the Most Stunning Photo Locations in Lake Tahoe

 ➳ Tip: Secret Cove is beautiful year-round but it can get crowded during the summer months, especially on weekends.
 I find the best time to go is off-season, during the week, and in the late morning when the sun hits the cove just right to get that turquoise color.
 The water is also calmer during this time from lack of activity giving it a glass-like effect.

-Head south a little ways on the same trail that took you to Secret Cove, and you will find yourself at another spectacular beach spot in Lake Tahoe called Whale Beach.
-With its hues of turquoise, Whale beach is reminiscent of the Caribbean.
-Like Secret Cove, Whale beach is a clothing-optional beach that is mostly used by locals.
+Head south on the same trail that took you to Secret Cove, and you will find yourself at another spectacular beach spot in Lake Tahoe called Creek Beach.
+With its hues of turquoise, Creek Beach is reminiscent of the Caribbean.
+Like Secret Cove, Creek Beach is a clothing-optional beach that is mostly used by locals.
 It's a little more remote than Secret Cove as a bit more hiking is involved to get here.

 ➳ Tip: There is some hiking and a few boulders to cross to get to this beach.
 Sneakers or hiking shoes are recommended.